top of page

 • Avoid contact with perfumes, lotions, and household cleaners

-• Have pieces professionally cleaned and inspected annually to ensure settings remain secure
+• Have pieces professionally cleaned and inspected to ensure settings remain secure

 Silver